DrewCharlez/Telrock-Ops-Tech-Test/README.md

 what I would like to be involved in;
 I'm open to being involved in all aspects of infrustructure, however the below will be of intrest to me:
 Web technologies;
-nginx LAMP
+configuration of systems to host websites; nginx apache Create and mantain automated tools used in deployment;
-Create and mantain automated tools used in deployment Coding and scripting for automating routine task System administration of Linux environments
+Coding and scripting for automating routine task System administration of Linux environments
 System monitoring